Materials We Accept

 Accepted Materials

 Changes Monthly!
 20+ materials each year.
-Check the Calendar
+THIS MONTH’S RECO PICK & CALENDAR

 You’ll receive an email each month indicating what you can put in your ReCo Pick bag that month.
 Some examples of ReCo Picks are: